 An historic club founded in 1859 and steeped in history, the Melbourne University Blacks has been an amazing place to play football for over 150 years.
 To become a “Blacker” is one of the best life decisions you’ll ever make.
-There are hundreds of reasons you will love the Blacks, nine of them are listed below.
+There are hundreds of reasons you will love the Blacks, but we've chosen nine to tell you about.

 The Victorian Amateur Football Association is Australia’s largest and arguably best amateur league, with the Blacks playing in the Premier B division.

-Having won the 2014 Premier and Premier Reserve premierships, the Blacks are competitive and well respected.
+With the Seniors, Reserves and Phoenix making finals in 2018, the Blacks are competitive and well respected.
 Blacks footy is tough, uncompromising and has led to prolonged success in the upper divisions of the VAFA.

 The Blacks is the place to be regardless of your age, standard, or footballing aspirations.
 The club is proud of its ability to develop talented young footballers into outstanding players at the senior level.
-We ensure that our players have access to the best coaching staff available, and with 2014 senior premiership coach Cameron Roberts (Senior coach) and Chris Smith (Under 19's coach) in their roles, you are in good hands.
+We ensure that our players have access to the best coaching staff available, and with 2014 senior premiership coach Cameron Roberts (Senior coach), Chris Smith and Jordan Foster (Reserves coaches) in their roles, you are in good hands.
 Cameron played with Geelong in the late 1990’s after playing with North Adelaide, and then played with Sturt in the SANFL and Southern Districts in NTFL after leaving Geelong.
 Chris played senior footy with Swan Hill FC and Woomelang FC.
 Chris has also coached extensively in junior football and rep level basketball.
 In 2017 Chris coached the Swan Hill FC Colts to a premiership and was also a selector for the Swan Hill FC senior side.
+Jordan is a familiar face to many at the Blacks, having played in the 2012 Senior and 2014 Reserve premierships.
+After working as an assistant coach under Cam for the last couple of seasons, 'Foz' is looking forward to working with the Reserves in 2019.

 The Ernie Cropley Pavilion is a state-of-the-art facility, which incorporates elements of the original structure built in 1906 and is said to be the best amateur football facility in Australia, the envy of all clubs in the VAFA.